 NOW, THEREFORE, BE IT RESOLVED BY THE BOARD OF EDUCATION OF

-THE

-STATE OF OHIO, as follows:
+THE CLEARVIEW LOCAL STATE OF OHIO, as follows:

-SCHOOL DISTRICT, COUNTY OF ,
+SCHOOL DISTRICT, COUNTY OF LORAIN,

 Section 1.
 The Board authorizes and directs the Treasurer to execute and deliver, in the name of the District and on its behalf, the Power Sales Agreement, substantially in the form now on file with this Board, with any changes that are not inconsistent with this resolution and that may be acceptable to the Treasurer whose acceptance shall be conclusively evidenced by the execution of such document by the Treasurer.